 But where do you start?
 Well, you could jump right into our Small Business Credit Cards comparison table, or you could let us help you narrow things down a little more.
 The following four credit cards offer various levels of benefits tailored to businesses of all sizes, but we've looked specifically at those that could prove especially beneficial to those in the tech profession.
 Happy card comparing!

 The first card suggested for tech professionals is actually a charge card, which means its entire balance is due in full each month, giving cardholders the perfect motivation to stay on budget.
-It's the The Business Gold Rewards Card from American Express OPEN, and it's the 2018 CardRatings Editors Choice pick for Best Small Business Credit Card.
+It's the American Express® Business Gold Card, and it's the 2018 CardRatings Editors Choice pick for Best Small Business Credit Card.
 Terms apply.
 See Rates and Fees

-Aside from introductory benefits that would make any small business owner take notice – 50,000 Membership Rewards® points if you spend $5,000 in qualifying purchases in the first three months – this card targets you as tech professionals directly.
+Aside from benefits that would make any small business owner take notice–25% points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year, this card targets you as tech professionals directly.
 There are bonus rewards available specifically on U.S. computer hardware, software and cloud computing purchases made directly from select providers; also on advertising in select media.

-This card, in fact, provides cardholders with a lot of agency when it comes to how they will earn rewards.
-You'll choose one category in which you'll earn three times the points from this list:
+This card, in fact, provides cardholders with a lot of agency when it comes to how they earn rewards.
+You'll choose two categories in which you'll earn 4x Membership Rewards® points from this list (4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year):

 - Airfare purchased directly from airlines